Missing Teeth Options in Houston, TX

-This was the only available fixed alternative to patients prior to implants.
-It involves using the teeth adjacent to the space as pillars to support the missing teeth.
-The result is fixed stable teeth.
-The main disadvantage lies in the fact that the dentist must grind down sometimes healthy teeth to support the bridge.
-This fixed prosthesis is difficult to clean as you cannot floss in between the now attached teeth.
+A fixed bridge involves using the teeth adjacent to the empty space as pillars to support the missing teeth.
+The result is fixed, stable teeth.
+This is a treatment performed by your dentist.
+The main disadvantage, however, lies in the fact that your dentist will have to grind down your healthy teeth to support the bridge.
+In addition, this fixed prosthesis is difficult to clean as you cannot floss in between the newly attached teeth..

-This is a fairly fast and cheap way to solve the problem, however, the main drawback is that the teeth are REMOVABLE.
-This means you take them in and out specially at night.
-Partials are bulky, uncomfortable, and get loose over time.
-The other major draw back from removable appliances is that they rest ON TOP of the gums and therefore speed up the resorption and deterioration of the remaining bone.
-They are the exact opposite of implants.
+This is a quick and affordable way to solve the problem of a missing tooth.
+However, the main drawback is that the teeth are removable, so they must be taken in and out, especially at night.
+Partials tend to be bulky and uncomfortable, and they have the tendency to loosen over time.
+Another major disadvantage is that they rest on top of the gums rather than inside and, therefore, speed up the resorption and deterioration of the remaining bone.

 Call us at Houston Office Phone Number 713-457-6337 with any questions or to make an appointment.713-457-6337 Request an Appointment